-Once you’ve acquired your new donors make sure you have a follow through plan in place after they donate.
+Once you’ve acquired your new donors make sure you have a follow-through plan in place after they donate.
 You shouldn’t just throw them into your current email stream.
-An immediate acknowledgement letter and a triggered automated welcome email series will do the trick.
+An immediate acknowledgment letter and a triggered automated welcome email series will do the trick.

 If this sounds overwhelming to you, it may be time to invest in an automated tool that can do all of this – and more – for you.
 Integrated nonprofit CRM solutions include the ability to create custom donor receipts that send automatically every time someone makes an online donation as well as trigger an automated welcome series.

 Let’s make the most of Giving Tuesday by using these three proven tactics from Black Friday to impact the world for good.

 Want to learn more about the impact of a Giving Tuesday campaign?
 Take a look at last year’s Giving Tuesday stats and revenue figures.